boozallen/jenkins-templating-engine/docs/concepts/pipeline-templates/declarative-syntax.md

 ## Motivation

 > As it's a fully featured programming environment, Scripted Pipeline offers a tremendous amount of flexibility and extensibility to Jenkins users.
-The Groovy learning-curve isn’t typically desirable for all members of a given team, so Declarative Pipeline was created to offer a simpler and more opinionated syntax for authoring Jenkins Pipeline. [^1]
+The Groovy learning-curve isn’t typically desirable for all members of a given team, so Declarative Pipeline was created to offer a simpler and more opinionated syntax for authoring Jenkins Pipeline[^1].

 Declarative Syntax offers a simpler and more opinionated way to write Jenkins pipelines.
 Users familiar with Declarative Syntax can get started using JTE.